 Printing in white ink can be a difficult task and, in most cases, requires specialised printing equipment.

-Many people wish to use white ink to create leaflets, flyers, postcards, and even business cards for an elevated print design.
+Many people want to use white ink to create leaflets, flyers, postcards and even business cards for an elevated print design.

-This article will explain the step-by-step process of how to print in white ink, how to check if your printer can print white ink and will answer the most common questions regarding printing in white ink.
+This article will explain the step-by-step process of how to print in white ink, how to check if your printer can print white ink and answer the most common questions.

 Want to know the best printers for white ink printing?
 Keep reading.

 However, Epson sells white ink cartridges compatible with its inkjet printers.
-If you wish to create small-scale printouts using white ink at home this could be a viable solution, but it is worth noting the cost is much higher than a regular ink cartridge.
+If you want to create small-scale printouts using white ink at home this could be a viable solution, but the cost is much higher than a regular ink cartridge.

-Due to a breakthrough in printing technology, there are many specialised printers that are capable of printing using white ink.
+Due to a breakthrough in printing technology, there are many specialised white ink printers.
+Let’s take a look at some of them.

 If your printer uses ghost white toner, it’s important you know how to send print jobs with white ink and if it doesn’t, you probably want to know how you can print using white ink.